derp-all-day/JSBot/README.md

 Instalation Instructions
 ------------------------
-1. Upload the filed to your domain you plan to use to host the panel
+1. Upload the files to your domain you plan to use to host the panel
 2. Run and go through the steps in ``install.php`` (Note, no need to create an SQL database or anything of the like as this is powered by PHD)
 3. After that, delete the ``install.php`` file, and log into your panel.